 Dr. Afolabi has taught courses that cut across different areas of Psychology.
-However, his core areas of research and teaching interests are Psychological testing and test construction, Statistics, Personality assessment and Organisational behaviour.
-Others include Gender issues, Aggressive behaviour, Work teams and Group dynamics.
+However, his core areas of research and teaching interests are Psychological Testing and Test Construction, Statistics, Personality Assessment and Organisational Behaviour.
+Others include Gender Issues, Prosocial Behaviour and Work Teams.
 Olu's numerous publications appear in reputable local and international journals.
 He has also attended workshops, seminars and conferences locally and internationally mostly in the UK, USA and some African countries.

 Dr. Afolabi's numerous activities in his Department and the University include: